This post is about how you can use your imagination like a boss to change your life and the world. First. let’s play a game I call “Have You Ever?”

 When you engage in this kind of thinking, your body doesn’t know that the situation you are imagining isn’t real.

 Your Imagination and Your Body

 For example, think of a time when you imagined scary things were reaching out to grab you in the dark.
 Remember how your body tensed up?
-Remember how you started breathing more rapidly and shallowly?
+And remember how you started breathing more rapidly and shallowly?
 You may have even started sweating.

-So, when we start to imagine that we are in danger or that terrible things are going to happen in the future, and when we start to feel emotions of fear, panic, hysteria, our body thinks these threats are real, and it responds accordingly.
+So, when we start to imagine that we are in danger or that terrible things are going to happen in the future, we scare our body.
+We feel emotions of fear, panic, hysteria, our body thinks these threats are real.
+It responds accordingly.

-This is why, if you are like me, you can become physically ill and even almost throw up, not because there is, in fact, anything disgusting or gross around you but because people are talking about gross things, and you can’t help imagine it.
+This is why, if you are like me, you can think yourself into becoming physically ill and even almost throw up.
+You can become ill not because there is, in fact, anything disgusting or gross around you but because people are talking about gross things, and you imagine it.
 (This happened to me all the time in elementary school—and sometimes at summer camp.)